 Additionally, the College of Letters & Science administers several scholarship competitions through the year by specific application process.

 • Richard Ralph Winter Phoenix Rising Humanitarian Scholarship

 • Edna Kerngood Glicksman Award

-The College of Letters & Science is grateful to all the donors that make these awards possible.
+The College of Letters & Science is grateful to all donors that make scholarship awards possible.
 Students who are awarded scholarships are required to write thank you letters and attend functions with donors.
 There is an expectation that, when able, the student will give back in some way in the future.
 It is important to the College to continue to grow scholarships for future Letters & Science students.